Choi-Jinwook/Aplus-web/README.md

 ## Aplus-Web

-**This repository is for Capstone Design Project, 2024 Fall Semester.**
+**This is Team Aplus frontend repository for Capstone Design Project, 2024 Fall Semester.**
 **(prof. Hyungjoon Koo)**

 <hr />

 ## How to run

+### Please send email `jinwook.fe@gmail.com` to get environment variables and setup.

 1. Check if the node is installed